Grants supporting the Orthoptera Species File

 • Applicants who have received an OSF grant in previous years must complete the previous project tasks and submit a report approved by the OSF Committee before applying for a new grant.

-• All successful applicants are required to submit a financial and a activities report upon the conclusion of their funding period.
-The activities report should be prepared in a format suitable for publication in Metaleptea.
+• All successful applicants are required to submit both a financial report and a report on the tasks completed upon completion of their funding period.
+The report on the tasks completed should be prepared in a format suitable for publication in Metaleptea.